-Our direct goal is to raise $1,188,000 in order to buy out the Gilliam’s share of the home we (the church) co-own with them.
-To be fair to the Gilliams, we are asking to receive your pledge no later than Sunday morning, December 2.
-This will allow them to know quickly which path this process is taking.
-We are then hoping all pledges can be paid no later than January 31, 2019.
+Our direct goal was to raise $1,188,000 in order to buy out the Gilliam’s share of the home we (the church) co-own with them.
+To be fair to the Gilliams, we asked to receive pledges no later than Sunday morning, December 2.
+This allowed them to know quickly which path this process is taking.
+We are now hoping all pledges can be paid no later than January 31, 2019.

 Q: Can the Gilliams buy this home instead of the church?

 The Gilliams were given the first right of option to buy out the church.
 They have chosen not to exercise that option.
-They are now ready to look for a new home but must wait until our process concludes so that they can buy another house.
-That is why we want to raise these funds as soon as possible.
+They are now ready to look for a new home but must wait until this home sells so that they can buy another house.

-Q: What happens to my pledge if we don’t reach the goal?
+Q: What happens to my pledge since we didn’t reach the goal?

-Our need for more pastoral housing funds remains whether we buy this house or not; therefore, all donations to this pastoral housing campaign will go into a special restricted fund to be used solely for pastoral housing needs.
-This house would then be sold and the church’s share of the proceeds would also go into this restricted pastoral housing fund.
-Those funds would be used to help solve the housing needs for our next lead pastor.
-We may need to raise additional funds to do that, but the deadline for those additional funds would be in the future.
+Our need for more pastoral housing funds remains; therefore, all donations to this pastoral housing campaign will go into a special restricted fund to be used solely for pastoral housing needs.
+The church’s share of the proceeds upon sale of this house will also go into this restricted pastoral housing fund.
+All of those funds will be available to help solve the housing needs for our next lead pastor.
+We may need to raise additional funds to do that, but the deadline for those additional funds will be in the future.

 Q: Is it too late to give to the Pastoral Housing Fund?